Published online Oct 7, 2020. doi: 10.3748/wjg.v26.i37.5718

 Published online: October 7, 2020

-ERCP is recommended as the first-choice treatment for PPF in children.
+ERCP is recommended as the first-choice treatment of PPF in children.
 ERCP should be performed as early as possible if conditions permit.